groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 points.add(point4);
 ```

-**Getting coordinates right**: Use PDF viewers with coordinate display, or implement a preview feature that lets users click to select areas.
-Manual coordinate entry is error-prone for production use.
+> **Tip:** Use a PDF viewer that displays coordinates, or build a UI that lets users click to capture points automatically.

-### Implementing the Text Redaction Annotation
+### Step 4: Create the Text Redaction Annotation

-Now for the main event—creating and applying the redaction annotation:
+Now we bind the coordinates, audit replies, and a descriptive message together.

 ```java
 import com.groupdocs.annotation.models.annotationmodels.TextRedactionAnnotation;